yifan-grace-tang/bigscape-installation/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+between 4 and 5 you have to add press enter

 5) When prompted for your __password__ as seen below, type your computer login password.

 <p align="center">